Trinity Lutheran Church (Abilene, Kansas)

-The Trinity Evangelical Lutheran Church is a church in Abilene, Kansas.
+Trinity Lutheran Church, formerly known as Trinity Evangelical Lutheran Church, is a church in Abilene, Kansas.
 The church was previously under the jurisdiction of the Evangelical Lutheran Church in America, until it switched its affiliation in 2017 to the North American Lutheran Church.
 It is listed on the National Register of Historic Places.

 Its sanctuary is a 40x60 ft red brick building upon a limestone foundation which was completed in 1878.
 Additions in 1907 and 1932 expanded the building.
 A 1973 one-story building is connected by a walkway.